Download the presentation: Global Climate Reporting 3 20 2025

 As climate disclosure regulations expand globally, companies face increasing demands from regulators worldwide.
 Recent California legislation, now transitioning into regulation, will soon require businesses over a certain revenue threshold that are operating in the state to report specific climate data.
 Understanding these requirements, how they intersect with global mandates, and preparing for efficient compliance is essential for financial reporting professionals.
 Join XBRL US and SEC Pro for an engaging roundtable tailored for SEC reporting professionals who will be on the frontlines of these new climate disclosure requirements.

-- Provide an overview of global and California-specific climate disclosure mandates
+- Provides an overview of global and California-specific climate disclosure mandates

-- Explore best practices for digitizing and managing climate data reporting
+- Explores best practices for digitizing and managing climate data reporting

 - Facilitate feedback to regulators, including the California Air Resources Board (CARB), on the challenges companies face